FailAcademy/learning/adp-london/_projects/01a-node-and-db.md

 Your project must:

+- [ ] Start without errors
+- [ ] Be configured for development and production using app.set / app.get
+- [ ] Connect to Postgres using the `node-postgres` library
+- [ ] Execute all of the required SQL queries using the `node-postgres` library
+- [ ] Use Apollo Server to initialize a GraphQL server
+- [ ] Define the necessary GraphQL schema
+- [ ] Use GraphQL Explorer to save all the necessary queries and mutations required for the project
+- [ ] Implement the necessary GraphQL resolvers
-- [ ]
+- [ ] Return the appropriate data from all required GraphQL queries and mutations

 ### Development

 Your project must:

-- [ ] Use Postgres to store item data
-- [ ] Make efficient database queries
-- [ ] Save state to database
-- [ ] Use Apollo Server to initialize a GraphQL server and define a GraphQL schema with corresponding resolvers and mutations
-- [ ] Use GraphQL Explorer to save all the necessary queries and mutations required for the project
+- [ ] Conform to the file / folder patterns established by the starter project

 ### Quality